Achronite/mqtt-energenie-ener314rt/README.md

 1) Plug in your ENER314-RT-VER01 board from Energenie onto the 26 pin or 40 pin connector of your Raspberry Pi.

-2) Ensure that the Raspberry Pi is up to date, and has node.js v10+ or above installed.
+2) Ensure that the Raspberry Pi is up to date, and has node.js v10+ and npm installed.
 For example:
 ```
 sudo apt update